 Stanley, Howard Smith Wharves

-PSA: Howard Smith Wharves newest eatery is finally open and has all of us turning heads at the stunning two-storey interior and delectable menu.
-Turning the old water police headquarters into a Cantonese paradise, Stanley has also put a Los Angeles star chef behind the pans, serving up the likes of Cantonese roast duck with plum sauce, Lobster lo mein with garlic butter and Mongolian lamb ribs with cumin.
+This Howard Smith Wharves eatery has all of us turning heads at the stunning two-storey interior and delectable menu.
+Turning the old water police headquarters into a Cantonese paradise, Stanley.

 Think Latin flavours and citrus cocktails all served in a divine setting by the river.
 Sounds perfect hey?
 Well then get down to Rico Bar & Dining to enjoy just that.
-With a tantalizing menu featuring Australian produce (the braised beef cheek empanadas are definitely our go to), it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.
+With a tantalizing menu featuring Australian produce, it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.

 Phoenix, Brisbane City

-If you've been craving a tasty two-hander, then never fear, as this former CBD burger joint has officially crossed the river and opened up shop on Oxford Street.
-Charboys may be serving the same great burgs featuring succulents meats and fluffy buns to a new southside crowd, but we're just glad we can wrap our mouths around a Goodfella with filthy fries again (if you know you know.)
+If you've been craving a tasty two-hander, then never fear, Charboys is here.
+Charboys serves up great burgs featuring succulent meats and fluffy buns, but we can’t go past The Goodfella with filthy fries again (if you know you know).

-Put your hands together and prepare those stomachs for the recent opening of a delicious Thai eatery in Brisbane City.
-Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes including, but definitely not limited to, whole crispy local Goldband Snapper, slow-cooked five spice pork belly, tender lamb shanks and pad Thai.
+Put your hands together and prepare those stomachs for this delicious Thai eatery in The City.
+Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes.

-Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's new showpiece restaurant Signature.
+Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's showpiece restaurant Signature.
 With a focus on using locally sourced produce, you can expect an ever-changing a-la-carte and dedicated vegan menu paired with a carefully curated wine list.
-Start with the blueberry cured ocean trout, then the Flinders Island lamb and finish with the black fig & guava – because dessert is a course you should not pass up here.

 Hey ya'll, an American-style barbecue joint has swung open its doors in Windsor and all we can smell is the delicious scents of smoked brisket, mac n cheese, buffalo wings, juicy burgers and jalapeno poppers.
 Wash all this down with whiskey or pint of beer and you've got yourself one hell of a food rodeo.